 Since the CRO process is very methodical and resource-oriented, you need to ensure that you have a well-equipped team with diverse skill sets to drive the desired results.

 Many companies lag behind without a structured approach to optimization underpinned by clear and defined metrics.
-Almost two-thirds of 63% of companies in a survey state that they do not have a well-defined conversion optimization strategy in place.

 The implementation of a structured and effective CRO strategy begins with an essential element – the team you build to oversee the optimization efforts.
-Having a dedicated CRO team in place whether in-house, outsourced, or in a hybrid model, will ensure to lay a solid foundation with the potential to transform business.
+Having a dedicated CRO team in place whether in-house, outsourced or in a hybrid model, will ensure to lay a solid foundation with the potential to transform business.

 Building an Ideal CRO Team to Improve Portal Performance